Local Jeep Tours

 Here are some great trip ideas to consider:

 1. Aspen Mountain: You will travel through Blue spruce forests, ski lifts, to get to the top of Aspen Mountain at 11,212 feet.
 Here you can see Maroon Bells wilderness, the Continental Divide and the most beautiful peaks in Colorado’s Rocky Mountains.
 You will probably travel Richmond Ridge where you see the Continental Divide on one side and the Castle Creek and Conundrum Canyons on the other.
-On the decent through Little Annie Basin, you will see old mines and cabins dating back to Aspen’s early days.
+On the decent through Little Annie Basin, you will see old mines and other structures dating back to Aspen’s early days.
 In early summer there are beautiful wildflowers here.

 2. Elk Mountain Wilderness: Historic Burlingame Cabin is located on Snowmass Mountain.
 Trips here usually offer food, campfire, live music, and S’mores where you can watch the sunset across the Roaring Fork Valley.